 - A. Required Documents.
 Every application for activities described in Article II, Section 1 above shall be made using forms approved and supplied by the Town Board and available at the Town Clerk's Office. - B. Amendments.
-Any such amendments to the application or the plans and specifications accompanying the same shall be filed with the Code Enforcement Officer prior to the commencement of such change of work.
-In the case of a use that is the subject of site plan approval or subdivision review, any such amendments shall be filed prior to final action on the site plan or subdivision by the Oswegatchie Planning Board. - C. Display.
+Any amendments to the application or the plans and specifications accompanying the same shall be filed with the Code Enforcement Officer prior to the commencement of such change of work.
+In the case of a use that is the subject of site plan approval or a special permit, all such amendments shall be filed prior to final action on the site plan or special permit by the Stockholm Planning Board. - C. Display.
 The building permit shall be prominently displayed on the property or premises to which it pertains.